ContextLab/hypertools/docs/_build/html/_sources/auto_examples/plot_normalize.rst.txt

 set to 'across', the zscore will be computed for the column across all of the lists passed.
 Conversely, if `normalize` is set to 'within', the z-score will be computed separately for each column in each list.
 Finally, if `normalize` is set to 'row', each row of the matrix will be zscored.
-Alternative, you can use the normalize function found in tools (see the third example).
+Alternatively, you can use the normalize function found in tools (see the third example).